 Please be a good neighbor and clean up after your pets!
 Pet waste can build up and become unsanitary and a smelly nuisance.
 Carry a waste bag with you when walking your pet.
 Remember to use a leash and control your pet at all times.
 THANK YOU!

-Noisy pets and animal violations should be reported to:Calaveras County Animal Services 209-754-6509.
+Noisy pets and animal violations should be reported to: Calaveras County Animal Services 209-754-6509 A list of local contacts and County information can be found on our website.